Ashwin1726/ApanaGhr/roomsync/README.md

 ![alt text](static/apana.gif)

-# 🏡 RoommateMatch Pro
+# 🏡 Roomsync

-RoommateMatch Pro is a simple and smart web app that helps people find ideal roommates based on lifestyle compatibility.
+Roomsync Pro is a simple and smart web app that helps people find ideal roommates based on lifestyle compatibility.
 It was developed as part of the **ApanaGhr Internship Mini Project**.

 ---